Indra282002/LapMart-Manager/README.md

 # Salesforce Key Features and Concepts Utilized

-- Custom Objects: Key objects include Laptop, Customer, Rental, Order, and Payment Process.<br>
+- **Custom Objects**: Key objects include Laptop, Customer, Rental, Order, and Payment Process.<br>
-- Formula Fields: Used in the Payment Process object to calculate total amounts and handle late fees.<br>
+- **Formula Fields**: Used in the Payment Process object to calculate total amounts and handle late fees.<br>
-- Automated Workflows: Implemented for overdue rental reminders and automated email notifications based on End Date and payment status.<br>
+- **Automated Workflows**: Implemented for overdue rental reminders and automated email notifications based on End Date and payment status.<br>
-- Validation Rules: Enforced across the system to ensure accurate data input, such as requiring Rental End Date to follow Rental Start Date.<br>
+- **Validation Rules**: Enforced across the system to ensure accurate data input, such as requiring Rental End Date to follow Rental Start Date.<br>
-- Relationships: Lookup fields to manage associations between Laptops, Customers, Rentals, and Payments.<br>
+- **Relationships**: Lookup fields to manage associations between Laptops, Customers, Rentals, and Payments.<br>
-- Apex Triggers: Used for automated tasks such as sending welcome emails and overdue reminders.<br>
+- **Apex Triggers**: Used for automated tasks such as sending welcome emails and overdue reminders.<br>

 ## Apex Code for Schedulable Class Overdue Reminder
 ```java